zefhemel/matterless/lib/cron.md

 # Cron
 This Matterless definition file defines a `cron` macro.
-You can define multiple crons in one go, example use:
+You can define multiple crons using multiple definitions.

+Example use:

     # cron MyCron
     ```
-    SomeMeaningfullName:
     schedule: "* * * * * *"
     function: EverySecond
     ```

 # macro cron